chevere/xr-docs/configuration/README.md

 ## File-based

-💡 Configure XR by creating a file named `xr.php` in your project root directory with the following options:
+💡 Configure XR Debug by creating a file named `xr.php` in your project root directory with the following options:

 * `enable` `bool` - Controls sending messages to the server.
 Set `true` to enable, `false` to disable.
-* `host` `string` - The host where XR server is running.
+* `host` `string` - The host where XR Debug server is running.
 * `port` `int` - The Port to connect to the `host`.

 The following example is a `xr.php` file with default settings.